 It is believed that good leaders lead organizational development and growth in any business environment.
-They have appropriate skill sets that increase the efficiency and productivity of many businesses processes, inciting organizational growth and development.
+They have appropriate skill sets that increase the efficiency and productivity of many business processes, inciting organizational growth and development.

 The growing importance of intelligent leadership models has encouraged business organizations to employ leaders with various skills that offer a competitive advantage and increase business efficiency and productivity.
-Now that you are aware of the reasons that make the inclusion of leadership in business important, let’s delve deep into understanding different roles played by leaders in an organization.
+Now that you are aware of the reasons that make the inclusion of leadership in business important, let’s delve deep into understanding the different roles played by leaders in an organization.

 What is the Role of Leadership in An Organization?

 The complex business environment requires leaders to perform a variety of roles in an organization.
 Here are some of the roles played by a leader in an organization: